StreamElements/docs/docs/chatbot/variables/count.md

 ## Configuration

 Counters are automatically created when first used and persist across stream sessions.
-You can manage counters in the StreamElements dashboard under the "Botting" section.
+You can manage counters in the StreamElements dashboard under the Chatbot section.

 ## FAQ

 **Q: Can I have multiple counters?**

 A: Yes, you can create multiple counters by using different names (e.g., `$(count deaths)`, `$(count wins)`).

 **Q: How do I reset a counter?**